 And totally astonished at what they found.

 You will read it all over the opinion pieces on the net, and it is true.
 This is a beautiful album made by a master of songwriting.
 My Indigo is authentic, direct, vulnerable, and strong.
 If that makes any sense.
 I can fully buy into Sharon den Adel‘s thought process that she needed to take a few steps back and reflect on herself, the past, and – surely – the future.

 It happens to the best of ’em to suffer from doubts and writer’s block.
 And what better for someone creative to take a step back and go for a set of songs to give voice to those thoughts.

 Truly, My Indigo is nobody’s awful copy.

 But, there is also no denying the Gothic and Symphonic Metal roots of Sharon den Adel.
-As you are constantly reminded to some of the acoustic stuff Amy Lee of Evanescence produced lately.
-Nobody can really blame her for that neither, right?
+As you are constantly reminded of some of the acoustic stuff Amy Lee of Evanescence produced lately.
+Nobody can really blame her for that either, right?